contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Email: [cor-intellectualproperty@ChurchofJesusChrist.org](mailto:cor-intellectualproperty@churchofjesuschrist.org)

-### 38.8.10 Computers
+### 38.8.11 Computers

-As authorized by the Church’s presiding councils, some Church units are provided computers for purposes such as record keeping and family history.
-The stake president oversees the placement and use of computers in the stake.
-Guidelines for obtaining and managing Church computers are available from Church headquarters or the area office.
-These guidelines provide information about matters such as:

-* Hardware and software.
-* Donated computers.
-* Internet connections.
-* Repairs.
-* Disposal of computers.
-* Stolen or damaged computers.
-* Security.
-* Use by members.

-Where necessary, stake presidents arrange to make ward and stake computers available for members to use family history programs.
-Ward and stake computers are not authorized for other personal uses.

-To protect confidential information on computers, leaders and clerks should use the password features of Church record-keeping systems.
-Personal passwords to access Church financial systems are never to be shared.
-Additional instructions about protecting confidential information are provided in [33.8](33-records-and-reports.md#338-confidentiality-of-records) and [33.9](33-records-and-reports.md#339-records-management).

-Computers should be placed so members of the bishopric and clerks can process members’ weekly contributions in privacy.

-For restrictions on duplicating computer software, see [38.8.11](38-church-policies-and-guidelines.md#38811-copyrighted-materials).
+Computers and software used in Church meetinghouses are provided and managed by Church headquarters or the area office.
+Leaders and members use these resources to support Church purposes, including family history work.

+All software on these computers must be properly licensed to the Church.

-The stake presidency may assign an assistant stake clerk to be the stake technology specialist.
-The stake clerk could be given this assignment if necessary.
-The stake technology specialist manages Church computers in the stake, including those in family history centers.
-These responsibilities are outlined in [33.10](33-records-and-reports.md#3310-stake-and-ward-technology-specialists).
+The stake president oversees the placement and use of computers in the stake, including those in family history centers.
+The stake technology specialist ensures that they are properly updated and maintained as outlined in [33.10](33-records-and-reports.md#3310-stake-and-ward-technology-specialists).

-### 38.8.11 Copyrighted Materials
+### 38.8.12 Copyrighted Materials

 Copyright is protection given by law to the creators of original works of authorship that are expressed in a tangible (including digital) form, including: